 Vintage Style Bauble Garland, Cox & Cox

 Garlands add an opulent, 'more is more' look to Christmas tree decorating schemes.
-Choose a traditional glass garland for an enchanting traditional look; note that heavy garlands made from glass should always go on before you hang any baubles, but after your fairy lights.
+Choose a traditional glass homemade Christmas garland for an enchanting traditional look; note that heavy garlands made from glass should always go on before you hang any baubles, but after your fairy lights.

 Tinsel garlands can go on last and have a more casual look to them.
-Avoid using tinsel if you have pets, as they love chewing on it, and it can block their intestines.

 5. Start adding large decorations

 Get your largest decorations together and distribute evenly across the tree.
 You might want to keep the biggest nearer to the base of the tree for visual balance.
-It helps to add your decorations one colour at a time so that you get a nice spread all over.
+It helps to add your decorations one color at a time so that you get a nice spread all over.

 Having said that, if you tree is large and fluffy all over, especially if it's an artificial Christmas tree, it can handle large baubles closer to the top, too.
-If you're going for a more contemporary/formal decorating scheme, large decorations throughout the tree can look quite nice, so long as they're colour-coordinated.
+If you're going for a more contemporary/formal decorating scheme, large decorations throughout the tree can look quite nice, so long as they're color-coordinated.
 For a more relaxed decorating scheme, only use smaller decorations on the top half of the tree.

 6. Add smaller decorations